Michelotti Shellette: Model description

 A Daf Shellette could be distinguished from the Fiat Shellette by its double headlights and Alfa Romeo Giulia rear lights.

 The Daf version was based on the Daf 33 platform, but had the larger 844 cc 2-cylinder air cooled engine of the Daf 44 in front of the car, with 34 PS.

 Production

 The regular Fiat 850 Michelotti Shellette was produced from 1968 into the early 1970s.
 The company was first and foremost a design studio and didn't have a workshop until 1959, mainly for building prototypes.
 In 1967, it opened its own carrozzeria in Orbassano, near Turin.
 Possibly that is where it produced the Shellettes.

 Most sources speak of some 80 vehicles in total.
-That number includes the Daf Kini and a couple of Shellettes based on the Daf 33 platform, plus at least one based on the BMC 1100 platform, which was especially requested because of its longer wheelbase.
+That number includes the Daf Kini and a couple of Shellettes based on the Daf 33 platform, plus at least one based on the BMC 1100 platform, which was a prototype made by Michelotti in an attempt to sell the concept to BLMC Australia.
+The BMC prototype has a steel body and can be easily identified because it has rectangular headlights as on the Triumph Toledo and centrally placed instrumentation as known of the 1970 Morris 1100.